-Figure 1.47 and Table 1.29show the cross section measured in the 8 independent slices of ECAL, with the five methods and compared with the theory prediction from Babayaga.
+Figure 1.42 and Table 1.26 sono queste quelle dei riferimenti?
+Figura 1.30 e tabella 1.20 ???? show the cross section measured in the 8 independent slices of ECAL, with the three methods and compared with the theory prediction from Babayaga.
 Despite the differences in performance of the various slices, the most relevant caused by local inefficiencies, the cross section measurement appear pretty stable and in agreement with the SM prediction within the measurement errors.